DataKit API¶

 - Type: bool

-- Description: Strict mode, for some non-compliant line protocols, the API directly reports an error and tells the specific reason
+- Description: Strict mode.
+For some non - compliant line protocols, the API will directly report an error and inform the specific reason.

 echo_line_proto

-Although multiple parameters are of boolean type, if you do not need to enable the corresponding option, do not pass a
+- Although multiple parameters are of the bool type, if you do not need to enable the corresponding option, do not pass in the

 false